Adam Yates (footballer): Port Vale

 Targeted by manager Dean Glover, Port Vale continued the hunt for his signature even after Glover's departure.
 Yates decided to wait until a manager was appointed before signing for the club, and after Micky Adams was made manager Yates signed a two-year deal with the Vale.
 He was forced to wait until 22 August before he made his competitive debut for the club, as Sam Stockley had impressed in the right-back position in the pre-season and opening few games of the 2009–10 season.
 He was transfer listed in late September, along with the entire Port Vale squad, after manager Micky Adams saw his team slip to a third consecutive defeat.
-Following Stockley's retirement in November, Yates was expected to fill the void, though he faced competition for the right wing-back spot from Anthony Griffith.
-In his first game in almost a month he scored his first goal at Vale Park, scoring the opener of a 1–1 draw with Stevenage Borough in the FA Cup First Round.
+Following Stockley's retirement in November, Yates was expected to fill the void, though he faced competition for the right-wing-back spot from Anthony Griffith.
+In his first game in almost a month he scored his first goal at Vale Park, scoring the opener of a 1–1 draw with Stevenage Borough in the FA Cup first round.
 By February 2010 he was managing to maintain a first-team place, helped by the team's change of formation from 3–4–3 to 4–4–2.

 He continued to make the right-back spot his own in the 2010–11 season, and in February 2011 he became the first player to enter new contract negotiations with new manager Jim Gannon.
 Despite Gannon's swift departure, contract talks continued on a new two-year deal.
 After playing in all 54 of the club's games that season, he put pen to paper on the deal in May 2011.
-Micky Adams returned as manager for the 2011–12 campaign, and he continued to name Yates as his first choice right-back.
-However Adams signed centre-back Liam Chilvers and veteran full-back Rob Kozluk in September, and so Yates lost his first-team place to Kozluk, and put in 'extra work' in training to try and force his way back onto the teamsheet.
+Micky Adams returned as manager for the 2011–12 campaign, and he continued to name Yates as his first-choice right-back.
+However, Adams signed centre-back Liam Chilvers and veteran full-back Rob Kozluk in September, and so Yates lost his first-team place to Kozluk, and put in 'extra work' in training to try and force his way back onto the teamsheet.
 His efforts paid off, as he quickly won his first-team place back, and Kozluk was released in December.
-He scored his first league goal for the club by providing the equalizer in the 2–1 Boxing Day victory at Hereford United.
-In February, he picked up knee-ligament damage and was unable to play for several weeks.
+He scored his first league goal for the club by providing the equaliser in the 2–1 Boxing Day victory at Hereford United.
+In February, he picked up knee ligament damage and was unable to play for several weeks.
 He hit his third goal for the "Valiants" on 9 April, in a 1–0 win over Macclesfield Town.